snipsco/snips-app-template-py/README.md

 CONFIG_INI = "config.ini"

-# If this skill is supposed to run on the satellite,
+# if this skill is supposed to run on the satellite,
 # please get this mqtt connection info from <config.ini>
+#
-# Hint: MQTT server is always running on the master device
+# hint: MQTT server is always running on the master device
 MQTT_IP_ADDR: str = "localhost"
 MQTT_PORT: int = 1883
 MQTT_ADDR: str = "{}:{}".format(MQTT_IP_ADDR, str(MQTT_PORT))

 class Template(object):
-    """Class used to wrap action code with mqtt connection Please change the name refering to your application
+    """class used to wrap action code with mqtt connection please change the name refering to your application
     """

     def __init__(self):